 - 4. SEKM Rekey iDRAC provides 2 options to rekey your SEKM solution, either Rekey iDRAC or PERC.
 It's recommended to rekey the iDRAC since this rekeys all SEKM Secure capable/Enabled devices. - SEKM iDRAC Rekey [ Rekey on iDRAC.Embedded.1 FQDD ] When performing racadm sekm rekey iDRAC.Embedded.1, all SEKM Secure capable/Enabled devices are Rekeyed with a new key from KMS and this is common key to all SEKM enabled devices. iDRAC Rekey operation can also be executed from iDRAC GUI- iDRAC Settings > Services > SEKM Configuration > Rekey.
 After executing this operation, the change in the Key can be validated by reading KeyldentifierN and KeyldentifierNMinusOne attributes. - SEKM PERC Rekey ( Rekey On Controller [ Example RAID.Slot.1-1 ] FQDD ) When performing racadm sekm rekey <controller FQDD>, the corresponding SEKM enabled controller gets rekeyed to the currently active iDRAC common key created from KMS.
-Storage Controller Rekey operation can also be executed from iDRAC GUI- Storage > Controllers > <controller FQDD> > Actions > Edit > Security > Security(Encryption) > Rekey.
+Storage Controller Rekey operation can also be executed from iDRAC GUI- Storage > Controllers > <controller FQDD> > Actions > Edit > Security > Security(Encryption) > Rekey. - () NOTE: When you run Rekey on PERC while the controller and iDRAC keys are in sync, you may get a config job failure, or config job may succeed but key is not changed when you run the job.
+You can use iDRAC Rekey option to fix this issue.

-For detailed information on all supported SEKM features and deployment workflow, see the white paper - Enable OpenManage Secure Enterprise Key Manager (SEKM) on Dell EMC PowerEdge Servers iLKM Functionalities iDRAC offers iDRAC Local Key Management (iLKM) feature for users who currently do not have SEKM, and needs to secure the storage devices using iDRAC.
-You may later migrate to SEKM also.
+For detailed information on all supported SEKM features and deployment workflow, see the white paper - Enable OpenManage Secure Enterprise Key Manager (SEKM) on Dell PowerEdge Servers iLKM Functionalities iDRAC Local Key Management (iLKM) is a security solution much like the Secure Enterprise Key Management (SEKM.)
+This solution is ideal for users who do not have plans to use SEKM but would like to secure devices using iDRAC.
+However, customers can migrate to SEKM at a later point in time.

 When using iLKM, iDRAC acts as key manager and generates authentication keys that are used to secure storage devices.
 To use iLKM as key management system, navigate to iDRAC Settings > Services > iDRAC Key Management > Key Management Settings and select iLKM from the drop down menu.